What goes up, must come down is how the old saying goes...

 Let’s turn the page to our girl Molly, what’s that hangover like?
 Here are 5 things to compare it to.
 None of this is scientific, but based on accounts we have heard from other people, obviously...

 You feel like complete dog shit and the cherry on the top of the cake is that you have the emotional roller coaster after effects that feel like you just broke up with a long-term boyfriend/girlfriend.

 It’s just lonely empty space with some suicidal janitor rolling the vacuum back and forth.
 Imagine feeling like that for three days with that janitors lonely eyes seared in your brain and pure unfiltered emptiness + hangover.

 We’ve all gotten that envelope in the mail that ropes us in to our civic duty of presiding over some terrible civil case… or even worse a criminal one.

 There is nothing quite like the feeling of the hospital waiting room, it’s terrifying and uncertain.

-That assortment of random people from all walks of life that looks frustrated, angry and anxious in a never-ending line under fluorescent lighting.
+That assortment of random people from all walks of life that look frustrated, angry and anxious in a never-ending line under fluorescent lighting.

 So you can kind of look at it like this, you have 4 hours of fun in exchange for roughly 72 hours of total misery.

 Seems like a pretty shitty trade if you ask us, your call.
-YOLO, bro.